-This is where the interviewer wants to see how well you have researched this position, how committed you really are to the company and why you are looking for a new job in the first place.
-Make sure you read up on the job and can say exactly how it fits to your skills.
+This is where the interviewer wants to see how well you have researched this position, how committed you really are to the company, and why you are looking for a new job in the first place.
+Make sure you read up on the job and can say exactly how it fits your skills.
 Do your homework on the company so that you can explain why you are on their interview couch and not the competitor’s.
 Finally, you will inevitably have to explain what brought you to a job interview, prepare to outline your reason for changing jobs.

 2) What value will you add to our company?

 The interviewer is hoping you might be the solution to their problems, so let’s tune in to WIIFM and crank up the volume.
 List your main skills and how these will be directly applicable if you get the job.
 Back your claims up with achievements from your previous jobs, preferably quantified ($x increase in sales, 30% savings on paper clips).
 Forget what you want to get out of the job you are interviewing for, this is all about what they will get from you.